editablejs/editable/apps/docs/src/content/index.md

 ## What is this?

-Editable is a rich text editor framework that provides stable rich text editing capabilities without relying on the contenteditable attribute.
+`Editable` is an extensible rich text editor framework that focuses on stability, controllability, and performance.
+To achieve this, we did not use the native editable attribute [~~contenteditable~~](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/contenteditable), but instead used a custom renderer that allows us to better control the editor's behavior.
+From now on, you no longer have to worry about cross-platform and browser compatibility issues (such as `Selection`, `Input`), just focus on your business logic.